patschwork/digiYiiKam/README.md

 Set a cookieValidationKey in: `/var/www/digiyiikam/config/web.php`

 Add the collection paths to your local pictures folder.
-This may be different that from the setting in DigiKam when this are different machines.
+This may be different than from the settings in DigiKam when they are different machines.
 `/var/www/digiyiikam/config/params.php`